Podiatry: Foot & Ankle Care

-Get back on your feet — comfortably and confidently
+Get back on your feet comfortably and confidently

-Whether you’re chasing kids, training for a 5K, working on your feet all day, or staying active in retirement, our podiatry team treats the full spectrum of foot and ankle problems and helps you move without pain.
+Whether you’re chasing kids, training for a 5K, working on your feet all day or staying active in retirement, our podiatry team treats the full spectrum of foot and ankle problems and helps you move without pain.

-Schedule Today
+Schedule today

-Call: 1-866-250-2510; Monday-Friday 8 a.m. - 5 p.m.
+Call: (866) 520-2510 Monday-Friday 8 a.m. - 5 p.m.

 Request an appointment

-Conditions we diagnose and treat
+Conditions we treat

-• Bunions: A bony bump at the base of the big toe that can lead to pain and shoe wear challenges.
+A bony bump at the base of the big toe that can lead to pain and shoe wear challenges.
 Options range from footwear changes to surgical correction when needed.

-• Ankle arthritis & ankle replacement: For severe arthritis, ankle replacement can relieve pain and improve motion.
+For severe arthritis, ankle replacement can relieve pain and improve motion.
 Expect a thorough evaluation to determine the best approach for you.

 When to see a podiatrist

-• Pain that limits daily activity (walking, standing, exercising).
+• Pain that limits daily activity (walking, standing, exercising)

-• Swelling, redness, or warmth in the foot or ankle.
+• Inflammation in the foot or ankle

-• Numbness, tingling, or wounds that won’t heal — especially if you have diabetes.
+• Numbness, tingling or wounds that won’t heal especially if you have diabetes

-• Changes in foot shape (bunions, hammertoes) or stiffness from arthritis.
+• Changes in foot shape (bunions, hammertoes) or stiffness from arthritis

 Find a Location